nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Viewing Prescription: `view t/prescription`

-Views a medical prescription of a patient in the MedBook.
+Views a medical prescription of a patient in MedBook.

 Format: `view t/prescription i/NRIC`